Import PSDs

 Even after the image has been loaded, it can be changed from the [Show] menu -> [Show Quality (Show Model Guide Image)].

-When a PSD is imported into an editor that already has a PSD imported, the following [Model Settings] dialog box will appear.
+When you import a PSD with a model file open, the following [Model Settings] dialog box will appear.

-See “Re-import PSDs” for detailed instructions on re-importing.
+See “Re-import PSDs” for detailed instructions on adding and replacing PSDs.